 Q: MY LANDLORD WANTS ME TO PROVE HARDSHIP OR SIGN PAYMENT PLAN RIGHT NOW.
 WHAT SHOULD I DO?
 A: Do not sign anything, including a payment plan or forbearance agreement, until you have spoken to tenant counselor!
 Some landlords and attorneys are sending false and intimidating letters right now or demanding that tenants show bank statements or cash out retirement plans to pay rent.
 You do not have to do this.

 Q: CAN MY LANDLORD INCREASE MY RENT RIGHT NOW?
 A: There is a temporary freeze on rent increases for many units.
-If you live in a city-regulated unit. your rent cannot be increased before August 31.
-If you are a tenant in a rent control unit (usually buildings built before June 1979 and not subsidized), your landlord cannot increase your rent between April 7 and June 23.
+If you live in a city-regulated unit. your rent cannot be increased until one month after the moratorium expires, or September 30.
+If you are a tenant in a rent control unit (usually buildings built before June 1979 and not subsidized), your landlord cannot increase your rent between April 7 and August 22.
 If you have paid a rent increase that became effective during these dates, you may ask your landlord for a refund.
 This freeze applies to capital improvements or utilities and bond passthroughs, as well as increases due to increased operating expenses.
 It does not apply to Costa-Hawkins increases or increases because you lost a 1.21 petition (ie; your apartment is not your principal place of residence).